chenyuanlin1976/rasp_note/android_adb.md

   -p product_name_or_path
   The flag you decide to use has to come before the actual adb command

-### Install the given app on all connected devices.
+### Install the given app on all connected devices

 adb devices | tail -n +2 | cut -sf 1 | xargs -IX adb -s X install -r com.myAppPackage